balvig/spyke/README.md

 ---

-Spyke basically ~~rips off~~ takes inspiration :innocent: from [Her](https://github.com/remiprev/her), a gem which we sadly had to abandon as it showed significant performance problems and maintenance seemed to had gone stale.
+Spyke basically ~~rips off~~ takes inspiration :innocent: from [Her](https://github.com/remiprev/her), a gem which we sadly had to abandon as it gave us some performance problems and maintenance seemed to had gone stale.

 We therefore made Spyke which adds a few fixes/features that we needed for our projects: